daidodo/format-imports-vscode/README.md

 _Notes:_

 - _There are NO blank lines between sub-groups._
-- _If you don't want blank lines between groups, the right way is to move groups to sub-groups._
+- _Use `EmptyLinesBetweenGroups` to change empty lines between groups._

 For example, `"groupRules": ["^react$", {}, "^[.]"]` defines 3 groups (and their order):